 Jaime de Melo, BSc, ND

-What are the benefits of practice management software for clinics?
+What are the benefits of a team-based practice management software?
 Here's a high-level view:

 • Collaborate easily with other staff in your clinic to better promote client success.
 For example, you can securely share files, messages, forms, templates, and more with the Practice Better Teams Plan.